jkrems/proposal-pkg-exports/README.md

   "type": "module",
   "main": "./dist/index.js",
   "exports": {
-    ".": "./src/moment.mjs",
-    "./": "./src/util/",
+    "/": "./src/util/",
-    "./timezones/": "./data/timezones/",
+    "/timezones/": "./data/timezones/",
-    "./timezones/utc": "./data/timezones/utc/index.mjs"
+    "/timezones/utc": "./data/timezones/utc/index.mjs"
   }
 }
 ```

-Within the `"exports"` object, the key string after the `'.'` is concatenated on the end of the name field, e.g. `import utc from '@momentjs/moment/timezones/utc'` is formed from `'@momentjs/moment'` + `'/timezones/utc'`.
+Within the `"exports"` object, the key string from the `'/'` is concatenated on the end of the name field, e.g. `import utc from '@momentjs/moment/timezones/utc'` is formed from `'@momentjs/moment'` + `'/timezones/utc'`.
 Note that this is string manipulation, not a file path: `"./timezones/utc"` is allowed, but just `"timezones/utc"` is not.
 The `.` is a placeholder representing the package name.
 The main entrypoint is therefore the dot string, `".": "./src/moment.mjs"`.

-Keys that end in slashes can map to folder roots, following the [pattern in the browser import maps proposal](https://github.com/WICG/import-maps#packages-via-trailing-slashes): `"./timezones/": "./data/timezones/"` would allow `import pdt from "@momentjs/moment/timezones/pdt.mjs"` to import `./data/timezones/pdt.mjs`.
+Keys that end in slashes can map to folder roots, following the [pattern in the browser import maps proposal](https://github.com/WICG/import-maps#packages-via-trailing-slashes): `"/timezones/": "./data/timezones/"` would allow `import pdt from "@momentjs/moment/timezones/pdt.mjs"` to import `./data/timezones/pdt.mjs`.

-- Using `"./"` maps the root, so `"./": "./src/util/"` would allow `import tick from "@momentjs/moment/tick.mjs"` to import `./src/util/tick.mjs`.
+- Using `"/"` maps the root, so `"/": "./src/util/"` would allow `import tick from "@momentjs/moment/tick.mjs"` to import `./src/util/tick.mjs`.

-- Mapping a key of `"./"` to a value of `"./"` exposes all files in the package, where `"./": "./"` would allow `import privateHelpers from "@momentjs/moment/private-helpers.mjs"` to import `./private-helpers.mjs`.
+- Mapping a key of `"/"` to a value of `"/"` exposes all files in the package, where `"/": "/"` would allow `import privateHelpers from "@momentjs/moment/private-helpers.mjs"` to import `./private-helpers.mjs`.

-- When mapping to a folder root, both the left and right sides must end in slashes: `"./": "./dist/"`, not `".": "./dist"`.
+- When mapping to a folder root, both the left and right sides must end in slashes: `"/": "/dist/"`, not `"/": "./dist"`.

 - Unlike in CommonJS, there is no automatic searching for `index.js` or `index.mjs` or for file extensions.
 This matches the [behavior of the import maps proposal](https://github.com/WICG/import-maps#packages-via-trailing-slashes).

-The value of an export, e.g. `"./src/moment.mjs"`, must begin with `.` to signify a relative path (e.g. "./src" is okay, but `"/src"` or `"src"` are not).
-This is to reserve potential future use for `"exports"` to export things referenced via specifiers that aren’t relatively-resolved files, such as other packages or other protocols.
+The value of an export, e.g. `"/src/moment.mjs"`, must begin with `/` to signify a path within the package (e.g. "/src" is okay, but `"./src"` or `"src"` are not).
+This is to reserve potential future use for `"exports"` to also remap URLs or perform internal remappings of imports within the package boundary.

-There is the potential for collisions in the exports, such as `"./timezones/"` and `"./timezones/utc"` in the example above (e.g. if there’s a file named `utc` in the `./data/timezones` folder).
+There is the potential for collisions in the exports, such as `"/timezones/"` and `"/timezones/utc"` in the example above (e.g. if there’s a file named `utc` in the `./data/timezones` folder).
 Rough outline of a possible resolution algorithm:

 1. Find the package matching the base specifier, e.g. `@momentjs/moment` or `request`.